-Every once in a while I get asked to do a battlefield tour in Bastogne and usually I kindly excuse myself and refer them to one of the local experts.
-However when I was asked by a group of friends, which had been on an Arnhem tour last year, to do a two day tour I agreed.
+On request I also do a Bastogne / Battle of the Bulge tours and I was asked by a group of friends, which had been on an Arnhem tour last year, to do a two day tour.

 We spent the better part of two days on the battlefield visiting different point around the perimeter, beginning at the Mardasson memorial where we discussed the strategic aims of the operation as well as a quick overview of what happened during the siege.
 The group also visited the excellent Bastogne War Museum which is currently in the process of expanding another 30% in size.